hearbenchmark/hear-eval-kit/README.md

     [--embeddings-dir embeddings]
     [--task task]
     [--gpus INT]
+    [--in-memory False]
 ```
+`--in-memory False` will memmap the embeddings from disk, which
+will use less standard memory, but also be slower.

 2) Evaluate the generated predictions for the test set for one or
 all modules and for one or all tasks: